DorkOS

 Using the REST API

-Publish a message with a POST request to the Relay messages endpoint:
+Publish a message with a POST to the messages endpoint:

 curl -X POST http://localhost:4242/api/relay/messages \